sheaves/sheaves.github.io/me.md

 I am currently **open to work** and am seeking research scientist positions in interpretability, alignment and theory of large language models.

 ### History
-- 2019 - 2024: Institute of High Performance Computing, Singapore
+- 2019 - 2024: Institute of High Performance Computing, A*STAR, Singapore
 - 2014 - 2019: PhD in Mathematics, University of Washington, Seattle
-- 2012 - 2014: Institute for Infocomm Research, Singapore
+- 2012 - 2014: Institute for Infocomm Research, A*STAR, Singapore
 - 2009 - 2012: BA in Mathematics, Cornell University

+My graduate and undergraduate studies were funded by the [A*STAR National Science Scholarship](https://www.a-star.edu.sg/Scholarships/for-undergraduate-studies/national-science-scholarship-bs).

 ## Mathematics background
 I received my PhD in Mathematics from the University of Washington, Seattle.
 My advisor was [James Zhang](https://www.math.washington.edu/~zhang/){:target="_blank"}.